amrelbatarny/UVM_RAL-Based_Register_File_Verification/README.md

-Here is a draft of the README file for your repository:

----

 # UVM_RAL-Based_Register_File_Verification

 This repository contains the source files for the "UVM_RAL-Based_Register_File_Verification" project.
 This project involves the development of a complete top-level UVM environment to verify a Register File module using the UVM Register Abstraction Layer (RAL).